Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

 As outlined above, for every 1000 views in your channel, you can get paid between $3 to $5.
 Of course, this is for YouTubers who use YPP as their primary source of income or run YouTube ads on their channel.

-But, for people using various other monetization methods, such as sponsored content or affiliated ads, this figure can be much higher.
-In some cases, it can even be as high as $25 per 1000 views.
+But this figure can be much higher for people using various other monetization methods, such as sponsored content or affiliated ads.
+It can even be as high as $25 per 1000 views.

-Having said that, you may find it hard to earn your first dollars on YouTube.
-The platform is set up in such a way that success breeds success, and it’s only once you build an audience and start to grow your subscriber base that you will start to build momentum in your earnings.
+You may find it hard to earn your first dollars on YouTube.
+However, the platform is set up so that success breeds success, and it’s only once you build an audience and start to grow your subscriber base that you will begin to build momentum in your earnings.

-After all, the more subscribers your channel has, the more viewers will click on ads, and the more you’ll make a name for yourself.
+After all, when you have a large audience, the more subscribers your channel has, the more viewers will click on ads, and you’ll make a name for yourself.

-As you become more popular, brands will start to offer sponsorship and merchandise deals.
+As you become more popular, brands will offer sponsorship and merchandise deals.

-As your channel grows, you will increase the chances of becoming part of a multichannel network, and from there, the sky’s the limit.
+As your channel grows, you will increase the chances of becoming part of a multichannel network, and from there, the sky’s the limit in making money.

-So, for instance, if you have 100,000 views on your video, and your audience is predominantly from the US, UK, Canada, and/or Australia, you can expect to make anywhere between $500 and $1000.
+So, for instance, if you have 100,000 views on your video, and your audience is predominantly from the U.S., UK, Canada, or Australia, you can expect to make anywhere between $500 and $1000.

 But, if the majority of your audience is from India or other developing countries, your earnings can be around $200.